TheOdinProject/curriculum/nodeJS/authentication/cookies.md

 - Describe what cookies are.
 - Describe what you can use cookies for.
-- Explain some of the different properties of cookies.
+- Explain some of the different attributes of cookies.

 ### Cookies